tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-index.md

 | [similarity](#bkmk_similarity) | For services created before July 15, 2020, set this property to use the BM25 ranking algorithm. |
 | [suggesters](#bkmk_suggester) | Used for autocompleted queries or suggested search results. |
 | [scoringProfiles](#bkmk_scoringprof)| Used for custom search score ranking.
 See [Add scoring profiles to a search index &#40;Azure Cognitive Search REST API&#41;](https://docs.microsoft.com/azure/search/index-add-scoring-profiles).
-| analyzers, charFilters, tokenizers, tokenFilters| Use to define how your documents/queries are broken into indexable/searchable tokens.
+| analyzers| Used to define how your documents/queries are broken into indexable/searchable tokens.
 For more information, see [Analyzers for text processing](https://docs.microsoft.com/azure/search/search-analyzers) and [Add language analyzers to string fields](https://docs.microsoft.com/azure/search/index-add-language-analyzers).
+| normalizers| Used to define how your documents/queries are normalized for filtering, sorting and faceting.
+For more information, see [Add normalizers to a search index](https://docs.microsoft.com/azure/search/add-normalizers-to-search-index).
+| tokenizers, charFilters, tokenFilters| Analysis components used to define analyzers and normalizers.
+See [Add custom analyzers to a search index](https://docs.microsoft.com/azure/search/index-add-custom-analyzers).
 | defaultScoringProfile | Name of a custom scoring profile that overwrites the default scoring behaviors. |
 | [corsOptions](#bkmk_cors) | Used to allow cross-origin queries against your index.  |
 | [encryptionKey](#bkmk_encryption) | Used to encrypt index data at rest with your own keys, managed in your Azure Key Vault.
 To learn more, see [Azure Cognitive Search encryption using customer-managed keys in Azure Key Vault](https://docs.microsoft.com/azure/search/search-security-manage-encryption-keys).|